-William Edward "Billy" Crystal (born March 14, 1948 in New York City, New York), is an American comedian, actor, writer, producer, director, and television host.
+William Edward Crystal (born March 14, 1948) is an American comedian, actor, writer, producer, director, and television host from New York City.
 He starred on the sitcom Soap and in the movies When Harry Met Sally..., City Slickers, Analyze This, and Monsters, Inc..
 He has hosted the Academy Awards Ceremonies nine times, beginning in 1990 and most recently in 2012.

 - Soap (1977-1981): Jodie Dallas.

 - This is Spın̈al Tap (1984): Morty the Mime.

 - Running Scared (1986): Danny Constanzo.

 - Throw Momma from the Train (1987): Larry Donner.

 - When Harry Met Sally...
 (1989): Harry Burns.

 - City Slickers (1991): Mitch Robbins.